Elvis Presley hologram concert experience to open in London

 Elvis Evolution will premiere in the capital in November 2024, using AI and holographic projection to bring the star to life from thousands of his personal photos and home-video footage.

-A life-sized digital Presley will perform in a celebration of his life and musical legacy following a deal between British immersive entertainment company Layered Reality and Authentic Brands Group, owners of the Elvis Presley estate.
+A life-sized, digital Presley will perform in a celebration of his life and musical legacy, following a deal between British immersive entertainment company Layered Reality and Authentic Brands Group, the owners of the Elvis Presley estate.

 Andrew McGuinness, founder and chief executive of Layered Reality, said: “Elvis Evolution is a next-generation tribute to the musical legend that is Elvis Presley.